airtlab/An-EMG-and-IMU-Dataset-for-the-Italian-Sign-Language-Alphabet/readme.md

 	          └─ orientation (floating point array, length: 4)

 The following fields are available:
 -  *timestamp*, a string representing the date and time of the gesture acquisition.
-For example, the string “09/07/20/10:03:19” indicates that the gesture and its acquisition were performed the 9th of July 2020, at 10:03:19 a.m.
+For example, the string “09/07/20/10:03:19” suggests that the gesture and its acquisition were performed the 9th of July 2020, at 10:03:19 a.m.
 -  *duration*, an integer describing how long was the data acquisition of the gesture in milliseconds.
-The value is 2000 in all the json files, as the time window for the data acquisition was 2 seconds;
+The value is 2000 in all the json files, since the time window for the data acquisition was 2 seconds;
 -  *emg*, an object representing the EMG data of the gesture.
 It has two fields
     -  *frequency*, i.e. the sampling frequency (in Hz) of the values from the EMG sensors.
 This value is 200 in all the json files;
     -  *data*, a 400 x 8 integer matrix.
 Each row is then an 8-dimensional array including the values from the 8 EMG sensors of the Myo Armband.
 Therefore, data is the time series of the values from the EMG sensors during the acquisition of the gesture;